 There are many landscaped areas on campus with native flowering plants.
+These plants include purple coneflowers, common yarrow, and swamp milkweed.
+Keep an eye out for these and more around campus.
 Additionally, there is a designated pollinator bed in the Seminole Organic Garden.

 Hive Relocation and Maintenance

 FSU’s Grounds team is well-educated and equipped to deal with identifying and relocating pollinator nests as needed.
 When Grounds receives a report about a pollinator nest, the first step is identifying the type of insect.
 If the nest is honeybees, it is likely left alone unless it’s in a high traffic area.
 If that’s the case, a beekeeper is contacted to humanely remove and relocate the colony.
+Hives can be reported by submitting a work order with the location of the nest and/or hive or calling The Service Center.
 FSU does everything possible to protect pollinating insects and encourages the campus community to do the same.

 In some locations where wasp nests are reoccurring and in high-traffic areas, Grounds team members will place a decoy hornet’s nest.
 The mock nest deters wasps from nesting nearby without any pesticides or harmful chemicals.